iagolemos1/thresholdmodeling/paper.md

 # Acknowledgements

-I acknowledge contributions from my professor Antônio Marcos Gonçalves Lima and Fabiana Dias Fonseca Martins, and the support from whole Acoustics and Vibrations Laboratory team.
+The authors would like to thanks the School of Mechanical Engineering at Federal University of Uberlândia and CNPq and CAPES for the financial support to this research.

 # References